 5. Adding Engaging CTA

-But a solid CTA at the end can actually double the impact.
+But a solid CTA at the end can double the impact.
 A CTA or Call-to-action always triggers the readers to take the next step.

 Hence, always try to keep the CTA relevant to the content of the email, such as introducing yourself or promoting an upcoming event.